'Good' Cholesterol Earns Its Name

 WebMD News Archive

-cholesterol, and a new study shows just how good HDL cholesterol can be for people with heart disease.
+Sept.
+26, 2007 -- HDL cholesterol is often nicknamed "good" cholesterol, and a new study shows just how good HDL cholesterol can be for people with heart disease.

 Here's the take-home message: The higher HDL cholesterol levels were, the better, even when LDL ("bad") cholesterol levels were very low.

-Before you read about the study's details, here are optimal cholesterol numbers?
+Before you read about the study's details, here are optimal cholesterol numbers to keep in mind.

+Don't know your cholesterol numbers?
 You can find out by taking a simple blood test.